idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step05_kernel_object.md

 !alert note title=Automatic Differentiation
 "AD" (often used as a prefix for class names) stands for "Automatic Differentiation," which is a feature available to MOOSE application developers that drastically simplifies the implementation of new a `MooseObject`. <!--The non-AD counterparts of objects are the subject of the next tutorial-->

-Now, inspect the files that provide the `ADKernel` base class to decide how to properly implement a new object of this type:
+Now, one might inspect the files that provide the base class, i.e., [`ADKernel.h`](framework/include/kernels/ADKernel.h) and [`ADKernel.C`](framework/src/kernels/ADKernel.C), to see what tools are available and decide how to properly implement a new object of this type.
+Variable members that `ADKernel` objects have access to include, but are not limited to, the following:

-!listing framework/include/kernels/ADKernel.h

-!listing framework/src/kernels/ADKernel.C

-The most important members that `ADKernel` objects have access to are the following:

 - `_u`, `_grad_u`\\
   Value and gradient of the variable being operated on.